-  Under the coordination of Melissa Groves, Department of Economics, students serve an integral role in the facilitation of services.
+Under the coordination of Barry Buchoff, Department of Accounting, students serve an integral role in the facilitation of services.
 The program gives students the opportunity to apply their classroom knowledge, while gaining valuable experience as tax preparers and site managers to working communities.

-Students are needed to servce as tax preparers and site managers.
+Students are needed to serve as tax preparers and site managers.
 To volunteer students must successfully complete the IRS tax training program and be willing to commit 20-90 hours of service.

 Volunteers are needed to serve as tax preparers and/or mentors for the student site managers.
 Prior experience with tax preparation is not necessary for volunteers or mentors.